 - Maintain a professional and well-rounded presence on social media -- in particular, craft a well-written Linked In profile, and then utilize Facebook and Instagram to stay top-of-mind in your personal/professional network.

 - Consider applying to services that offer virtual assistance/virtual tasking.
 One of my colleagues has built a steady business as a provider in Fiverr, for example.
 For me, my business has grown mainly through word of mouth.
-I also worked for a time with Worxbee.
+I also worked for a time with Worxbee and am available to Office Angels.
 They regularly add qualified assistants to their pipeline to be ready for work, and you may find that a good place to apply.

 I wish you well on your research and career journey!